iNavFlight/inav/docs/Rx.md

 ### SRXL2

 SRXL2 is a newer Spektrum protocol that provides a bidirectional link between the FC and the receiver, allowing the user to get FC telemetry data and basic settings on Spektrum Gen 2 airware TX.
-SRXL2 is supported in inav 2.6 and later.
+SRXL2 is supported in INAV 2.6 and later.
 It offers improved performance and features compared to earlier Spektrum RX.

 #### Wiring